ResearchComputing/Documentation/docs/cloud/aws/getting-started/aws-cli-saml2aws.md

 ## Accessing the AWS CLI Using saml2aws

+The **saml2aws** CLI tool is used to login and retrieve AWS temporary credentials.

 ### Prerequisite

 The <a href="https://oit.colorado.edu/services/identity-access-management/multi-factor-remote-access" target="_blank">DUO Multi-Factor Remote Access</a> (MFA) app is installed and enrolled.